Chaldene/pancam/To-Do.md

 * Replace Temperature calibrations with a dictionary
 * Read in calibraitons from files rather than stored in software
 * Look into converting into archive database
-* Is it possible to heavily compress raw data
-* Set errors between 0 and 1 for a clear view
 * Plot points rather than lines
-* Scroll bar for viewing
 * Create a calculation array that stores useful temps, voltages, HRC etc.
 * Look at creating a nice interface for it all
 * Break into powered chunks that can be easily navigated